 It is exceptionally safe and tamperproof.
 Most importantly, it is designed to power applications that are useful to us, like smartphones and electric vehicles.

 NDB is a special kind of battery.
 A green and clean battery that lasts a lifetime.

-Nuclear Diamond Battery is a battery solution that we all wanted.
+Nano Diamond Battery is a battery solution that we all wanted.
 A battery that doesn’t suddenly run out when you need it most.
 A carefree battery solution that you don’t need to replace or recharge — a future battery solution to replace the current line of batteries.

 We are living in a digital age where we are increasingly dependent on technology.
 Only to be let down by something as trivial as a battery, until now.

 NDB can free consumers from these familiar cries.
 But that’s not all, NDB can even power applications like hearing aids and electric vehicles and many others.

 All the while, it is incredibly safe.
 This is because NDB has a diamond coating.
 The hardest material on Earth, making it extremely safe and tamperproof.